 Past and Current International Action (20%) ~2/3 page

 In addition, the chair’s discretion on overall quality will encompass 5% of the criteria.

 But delegates are advised to check their individual committee pages as the sections may differ committee to committee.
 More information on each section and what they comprise of is available at Position Paper Outline.

 Formatting and submission

 Please submit in .doc, .docx, or .pdf with 1 inch margins on all sides.
 Indicate in your header your committee, country, and topic, and please do not include your name or school name.
-Position papers should be Typed, 12 point Times New Roman Font, double-spaced at a 5 page minimum, 10 page maximum; not including the bibliography.
+Position papers should be Typed, 12 point Times New Roman Font, single-spaced at a 3 maximum per topic; not including the bibliography.
 All citations should be done in the MLA format.

 Plagiarism and Citations

 All position papers will be extensively cross-referenced through various sources, both online and in-print.
 If there is any evidence of using the work of others without citations, the delegate(s) will not be eligible for an award.
 Any school that has multiple cases of plagiarism may be reconsidered for a School Delegation Award.
 It is the responsibility of the delegate and the advisor to ensure this does not happen.